jordancohill-1/FinalProject_s14g09/process_book.md

 The Next step will be to group the colors at a higher level(primary colors) and compare those colors with movie ratings to show which dominant color leads to better movie ratings

+#### Color Categorization (Phillip Tran)

+I improved upon Jordan's work by modifying his color categorization function.
+Originally, the script assign the closest associated CSS3 color name to the dominant color.
+However, this would produce a list of approximately 140 different colors.
+This would make it difficult to find broad trends in our data.

+The script now takes the CSS3 color name and recategorizes it based upon 11 general colors:

+- Pink
+- Red
+- Orange
+- Yellow
+- Brown
+- Green
+- Blue
+- Purple
+- White
+- Gray
+- Black